Basis for Accessibility Laws

 State-specific laws may also be subject to different types of damages than nationwide ADA laws.
 The ADA prohibits plaintiffs from recovering damages aside from court costs and legal fees on a federal level, but some states, such as New York and Florida, allow plaintiffs to recover punitive damages in addition to their legal fees on the state level.
 California even has a law in place on the state level that sets the minimum amount which plaintiffs can recover at $4000 under the Unruh Act.

 In every state, federal government agencies are legally required to make their websites accessible to all visitors, mandated by Section 508 of the Rehabilitation Act of 1973.
-This includes any organizations who receive government funding, such as public hospitals or schools.
+This includes any organizations that receive government funding, such as public hospitals or schools.
 Section 508 is broken down into 15 standards.

 - Text alternatives to all non-text elements.